lolmaus/ember-element-query/README.md

 ### Enabling element queries on an HTML element

-If you want to apply element queries to an HTML element in a template, use the `e-q` component:
+If you want to apply element queries to an HTML element in a template, replace it with the  `e-q` component:

 Inline form: